 Why, hello there!
 When I was first diagnosed with Postural Orthostatic Tachycardia Syndrome (POTS), my medical team told me to incorporate four lifestyle changes into my daily life.
 They included increasing my fluid intake, eating a high-salt diet, wearing compression, and exercising.

-In the three years since my diagnosis, I’ve found products that help me do all four of these things to treat my POTS.
+In the four years since my diagnosis, I’ve found products that help me do all four of these things to treat my POTS.
 I’ve also found other lifestyle products that have been pivotal in managing my symptoms.
 But I’ve also included some other products that could be helpful to people with POTS, depending on their symptoms.